 I’m glad you asked about the difference between features and benefits.

 Example #1: I have a coffee cup that is yellow/gold.
 That’s a feature.
 It describes the cup.
 Do I really care about the color of the cup?
 Not really.
 But what does the cup do for me?
 It generates a sense of comfort.
 I start my day with a yummy cup of coffee that lifts my spirits and starts my day out on the right note.
 Also, I bought the cup during an extended stay in Guam.
 The cup also reminds me of a time filled with fun, laughter, and joy.

-Example #2: You have a precious little baby that you want to make sure remains safe and secure at all times.
+Example #2: You have a precious baby that you want to make sure remains safe and secure at all times.
 You’re shopping for the perfect car seat.
-You’re really not looking for one that’s tested by the latest organizations as the safest on the market.
+You’re not looking for one that’s tested by the latest organizations as the safest on the market.
 Well, you are but you’re shopping for a feature (safety tested/recommended) because it gives you peace of mind knowing you’re doing all you can to keep your baby safe.
-Keeping baby safe is a benefit.
+Keeping the baby safe is a benefit.
 We buy benefits first.

 That’s the million dollar-marketing question — knowing what it is, understanding it, and speaking it.

 Your turn.
 If I’m buying your product or service, WIIFM?